samjferrett/samjferrett/README.md

 ## Hi all, I'm Sam Ferrett.

 - I'm currently a climate scientist
-- I am currently learning software and web development skills
+- I am currently learning new skills
 - Contact me by [email](mailto:samferrett2@gmail.com)
 - Check out some of my recent projects in my repositories